SirRell/Reddit-Comment-Grabber/README.md

 # Reddit Comment Grabber
  Mostly for giveaway posts that have a lot of comments to sift through.
 This will grab every comment and place it in an excel spreadsheet for easier searching/filtering

-# There is currently no user-friendly release yet.
-That's soon to come.
-Below is how it should be used...

 To use:
 1)  Open program
 2)  Select a text file with the list of games you're giving away